tanlooting/market-making/README.md

 # Market Making

-This repo runs a simple market making bot on Luno.
+This repo runs a simple market making bot on Luno based on Avellaneda & Stoikov (2006).

 ## Avellaneda & Stoikov Market Making